 Can you avoid deprioritization?

-When you sign up with an MVNO like Xfinity, you sign up for deprioritization during peak usage.
+When you sign up with an MVNO like Xfinity Unlimited plan, you sign up for deprioritization during peak usage.
 There is no way to get around that.
 There are no tricks or hacks to overcome slower speeds.

-If you want no deprioritization, you should consider moving to a Verizon post-paid plan.
-But those plans are expensive and are unnecessary for most people.
+If you want no deprioritization, you should consider moving to Xfinity Mobile’s By The Gig plan or Verizon post-paid plan.
+But these plans can get very expensive and are unnecessary for most people.

 If you are on the Unlimited plan, Xfinity gives you the option to buy an HD Pass for $20 to avoid a temporary slowdown in speeds when the network is heavily used.

-When you sign up with Xfinity Mobile, you will experience slower speeds when the network is busy and congested.
+When you sign up with Xfinity Mobile’s Unlimited plan, you will experience slower speeds when the network is busy and congested.
 But that doesn’t happen often.
 Your data speeds will be fine 99% of the time.
 But you will be paying less with Xfinity Mobile compared to Verizon and the trade-off is worth it.